dotnet/dotnet-docker/samples/dotnetapp/README.md

-# .NET Core Docker Sample
+# .NET Docker Sample

-This sample demonstrates how to build container images for .NET Core console apps.
+This sample demonstrates how to build container images for .NET console apps.
 You can use this samples for Linux and Windows containers, for x64, ARM32 and ARM64 architectures.

-The sample builds an application in a [.NET Core SDK container](https://hub.docker.com/_/microsoft-dotnet-sdk/) and then copies the build result into a new image (the one you are building) based on the smaller [.NET Core Docker Runtime image](https://hub.docker.com/_/microsoft-dotnet-runtime/).
+The sample builds an application in a [.NET SDK container](https://hub.docker.com/_/microsoft-dotnet-sdk/) and then copies the build result into a new image (the one you are building) based on the smaller [.NET Docker Runtime image](https://hub.docker.com/_/microsoft-dotnet-runtime/).
 You can test the built image locally or deploy it to a [container registry](../push-image-to-acr.md).

 The instructions assume that you have cloned this repo, have [Docker](https://www.docker.com/products/docker) installed, and have a command prompt open within the `samples/dotnetapp` directory within the repo.